 What Does a Medical Administrative Assistant Do?

 There are a wide variety of medical administrative tasks ranging from medical billing and coding to patient chart maintenance.
-Scheduling appointments and ensuring data quality all falls under the heading of administrative tasks.
-As a medical administrative assistant you need to learn:
+Scheduling appointments and ensuring data quality also fall under the heading of administrative assistant tasks.

 Maintenance of electronic health records

 HIPAA standards apply to all people employed in the medical industry.
 You have access to personal and private information about patients seen at your workplace.
-You must know how to ensure privacy while maintaining records.
+You must know how to ensure their privacy while maintaining records.
 You must also be prepared to work with proprietary database software to input and track patient information.

 As a medical administrative assistant, you might need to determine the amount of coverage offered by a patient's insurance provider and how to fill out claim forms to ensure payment.
 A mistake on a billing claim can lead to the patient being billed for covered services.
 This is stressful and can cause double billing.
 You need to understand the ins and outs of filling out insurance forms and pre-authorizing different treatments with a provider.